 Chateau Musat is famous for its old vine, low-yield style of production.
 This treatment yields grapes with richly concentrated flavors.
 This is an intense and interesting wine, aged in oak and full of dark plummy fruits.
 For pairing, this wine has the depth to stand up to red meats and flavorful stews.
 If it’s your first time trying this particular wine, don’t hesitate to enjoy a glass on its own and really take the time to understand the flavors.

-Craving something a little different?
-Try a Lambrusco.
+If you are craving something a little different and love sparkling wines, you should try a Lambrusco.
 Lambrusco hails from the Emilia-Romagna region in Italy.
 This red wine is slightly sparkling.
 The ripe red fruit flavors and playful nature of Lambrusco have earned it a reputation as the perfect wine to pair with pizza.
 Why not?
-Like pizza, it’s fun, it boasts simple and accessible flavors, and it’s perfect for a party.
+Like pizza, it’s fun, boasts simple and accessible flavors, and is perfect for a party.
 This bottle is a Lambrusco di Sorbara, the lightest and most delicate of Lambruscos.

 Celebrating a promotion?
 An engagement?
 Just craving a treat?
 Some nights call for a very special bottle of wine.
 Part of wine is romance, and at this price point you can afford to get a bottle that’s well made, delicious, and from an important region in the history of winemaking: Bordeaux.
 Red wines from Bordeaux are made from a blend of cabernet sauvignon and merlot.
 The blend gives them a balance of the strength of cabernet and the softness of merlot, but that’s only a small part of what makes them so special.

-This pinot noir has a slightly unconventional backstory: it’s made with grapes from 50 different vineyards across the state of Oregon.
-The result?
+This pinot noir has a slightly unconventional backstory: It’s made with grapes from 50 different vineyards across the state of Oregon.
 Rather than a hyper-local expression of one specific vineyard's terroir, this bottle embodies the flavor of Oregon.
 The big, ripe fruit, the zippy acidity, and the spicy oak are typical of a new world pinot noir.

 Sometimes you just need a big red wine, there’s simply no way around it.
 If you’re serving a steak dinner, prime rib, or pot roast, you should look for a tannic and powerful wine to stand up to it.
 For those nights, the 2016 Stone Street Cabernet Sauvignon from California’s Alexander Valley will do the job nicely.

-The high tannins make it a great match for rich red meats, and the dark fruits will complement the carmelized and smoky flavors from a grill or other high heat cooking.
+The high tannins make it a great match for rich red meats, such as prime rib, and the dark fruits will complement the carmelized and smoky flavors from a grill or other high heat cooking.
 Aged for 19 months in oak barrels, this bottle packs the flavors of cooked dark fruits like cassis and plums, paired with warm vanilla and baking spices.

 Kermit Lynch is perhaps the most famous example of this.
 He’s built his portfolio on clean, classic wines.
 This Italian Chianti, imported by Kermit Lynch, is no exception.
 Expect a tart wine with notes of red cherry.
 The juicy acidity in this bottle makes it extremely food-friendly.
 It has enough ripe fruit flavor to pair well with saucy pasta, and it will make any tomato dish sing.